Friday, November 7, 2008

 Beach Ball Madness (The Ten Commandments)- This game will help your students discover that life is much easier with guidelines, rules, and standards such as the Ten Commandments.
 (The Encyclopedia of Bible Games for Children’s Ministry by Group Publishing, page 36).

 These games are free, however they can only to be used for classroom and personal use.
 They may not be published on any websites or other electronic media, or distributed in newsletters, bulletins, or any other form or sold for profit.
 Reproduction or retransmission of any materials, in whole or in part, in any manner, is not permitted.
+All graphics/images/clipart etc. used on these activities are not my own and are from various internet sources.

 Directions: Cards are laid out in a grid face down, and players take turns flipping pairs of cards over.
 On each turn, the player will first turn one card over, then a second.
 If the two cards match, the player scores one point, the two cards are removed from the game, and the player gets another turn.
 If they do not match, the cards are turned back over.